kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 All parameters that select devices are defined in the ResourceClaim and DeviceClass with in-tree types.
 Configuration parameters can be embedded there.
-What configuration parameters are valid depends on the DRA driver, Kubernetes only passes them through without interpreting them.
+Which configuration parameters are valid depends on the DRA driver -- Kubernetes only passes them through without interpreting them.

 The `core/v1` `PodSpec` defines ResourceClaims that are needed for a Pod in a